-Application Firew vall Decider Settings This section allows you to configure the application firewall Decider processes.
-The number of Applic Decider Processes: ation Firewall decider process to run. processes.
-Enforcer rule should send traffic so it can be distributed between the decider Decider Port: 11008
+Application Fire vall Decider Settings

+This section allows you to configure the application firewall Decider processes.

+The number of Applic Decider Processes: 2

+The port to which the processes.
+Enforcer rule should send traffic so it can be distributed between the decider

+Decider Port: 11008